Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

 Click Accept, as shown in Figure 41.

-For this lab, only Instant Clones are used, not Linked Clones, so make sure Do not use View Composer is selected and click Next, as shown in Figure 42.
+We only use Instant Clones for this lab, not Linked Clones, so make sure Do not use View Composer is selected and click Next, as shown in Figure 42.

 Accept the defaults and click Next, as shown in Figure 43.